leoetlino/botw-re-notes/resource_system.md

 So a formula that should always work for modifying the listed size is:

     (size rounded up to multiple of 32) + CONSTANT + sizeof(ResourceClass)

+See below for the resource system constant value, and the factory list for resource class sizes.

 ### Table structure